SAP/fundamental-styles/docs/pages/components/tile.md

 <br>

 ## Slide Tile
-Slide Tile contains a news headline, a background image, the news source, and a time stamp.
-A start and pause button can be found by hovering the mouse over the tile on desktop devices.
-On touch devices, the buttons are always displayed.
-The number of slides contained the tile is visualized as dots on the bottom of the tile.
+The Slide Tile contains a news headline, a background image, the news source, and a time stamp.
+A start and pause button are always displayed on touch devices and can be revealed by hovering the mouse over the tile on desktop devices.
+The dots on the bottom of each tile identify the number of pages they contain.
-Use the `fd-tile--slide` modifier class for Slide Tile.
+To create a Slide Tile, use the `fd-tile--slide` modifier class.

 {% capture tile-slide %}
 <div class="docs-section-container">